-The OVR Metrics Tool is an application that can be installed on any Oculus Mobile device to provide performance metrics for applications.
+The OVR Metrics Tool is an application that can be installed on any Oculus Android device to provide performance metrics for applications.

 OVR Metrics Tool reports application frame rate, heat, GPU and CPU throttling values, utilization, and the number of tears and stale frames per second.
 It is available for download from our Downloads page.